5 Unexpected Reasons Music Is Essential For Child Development

 Furthermore, in many studies, it has been hypothesised that those who regularly speak a second language may be able to delay Alzheimer’s disease by 4.5 years.

-At Cubby Care we partner with Early Start Programs that offer enhanced learning opportunities in a play-based environment, introducing children to new languages and extending on their interaction with music and physical activity including yoga, health & fitness, music and language.
+At Cubby Care we partner with Learning Programs that offer enhanced learning opportunities in a play-based environment, introducing children to new languages and extending on their interaction with music and physical activity including yoga, health & fitness, music and language.

 We understand the importance of learning a second language and therefore, offer languages at Cubby Care as a learning opportunity for your child.
 As discussed above, learning a second language at a young age is important in improving your child’s communication skills, cognitive abilities and their outlook on the world, as well as preventing future mental illnesses.